eudoxia0/eudoxia0.github.io/article/_posts/2022-12-14-astronomical-calculations-hard-sf-common-lisp.md

     (make-graph-from-edges edges)))
 ```

-The HYG database has over 100k stars, but all the stars in the story are within
+The HYG database has over 100k stars, but all the stars in the story are very
-100 light years of the Sun.
-So we can pare down the graph considerably by
+close to the Sun.
+So we can pare down the graph considerably by dropping every
-dropping every star over 70 light years (22 parsecs) from the Sun:
+star over 70 light years (22 parsecs) from the Sun:

 ```lisp
 (defparameter +stars+